Best Years of Our Lives (song): Baha Men cover

-In 2001, the song regained popularity after it was covered by the Bahamian soca/reggae group Baha Men and featured in the hit 2001 computer animated fairy tale comedy Shrek.
+In 2001, the song regained popularity after it was covered by the Bahamian Junkanoo group Baha Men and featured in the 2001 DreamWorks' animated fairy tale comedy film Shrek.

 It was the Baha Men's sixth single and reached number 49 on the Australian ARIA Charts and number 70 on the Swiss Music Charts.
 It also appeared on their album Move It Like This.

 Critical reception

 The Baha Men cover received generally positive reviews.
 According to the Baltimore Afro-American, the song was "shaping up to be a worthy follow-up to Who Let the Dogs Out?," while Terry vanHorn of MTV.com called it a "playful dance song."
 Eric Schumacher-Rasmussen, also of MTV.com, referred to the song as upbeat.